Skip to main content

 B) Speeds or rates

-C) Ordered data for middle value
+C) Ordered data for the middle value

 D) Most frequent values